 Fish Medication overview: When dealing with fish diseases, first you have to identify what you're treating.
-There is no medication that is effective against everything.
-Few fish medications are even good at treating a couple different pathogens.
+No medication that is effective against everything.
+Few fish medications are even good at treating a couple of different pathogens.
 Get a good book on fish diseases and study it.
 Even then, you will most often have to make your best guess as to what fish medication to use.
 Also realize that it is more common than not, that you will be dealing with multiple disease problems.
-Most diseased fish are so weak that their immune system will not prevent attack from other opportunistic pathogens.
+Most diseased fish are so weak that their immune system will not prevent attacks from other opportunistic pathogens.

-Many medications will harm the nitrifying bacteria in your filter, so have an extra filter in healthy tank, ready to be put into the hospital tank if needed.
-Nitrifying bacteria are gram positive aerobic bacteria, so if you use a medication like erythromycin, the filter will be killed.
-Some broad spectrum fish antibiotics like Kanamycin Sulfate are more effective against gram negative bacteria, but will kill some gram positive aerobic bacteria, like nitrifying bacteria, when used heavily.
+Many medications will harm the nitrifying bacteria in your filter, so have an extra filter in a healthy tank, ready to be put into the hospital tank if needed.
+Nitrifying bacteria are gram-positive aerobic bacteria, so if you use a medication like erythromycin, the filter will be killed.
+Some broad-spectrum fish antibiotics like Kanamycin Sulfate are more effective against gram-negative bacteria, but will kill some gram-positive aerobic bacteria, like nitrifying bacteria, when used heavily.

-Medicated fish foods will protect your filter, but when using a medicated food, it is critical that the fish are accustomed to eating this same exact food without the medications.
+Medicated fish foods will protect your filter, but when using a medicated food, the fish must be accustomed to eating this same food without the medications.
 Medicated fish food only works if the fish consume a particular amount of food.
-In general the medicated foods are formulated for a fish that is eating 2-3% of it's body weight in food each day.
+In general the medicated foods are formulated for a fish that is eating 2-3% of its body weight in food each day.

 If you think it's a bacterial problem, high temperature is harmful.
-Bacteria thrive in the 80's and 90's, so it's best to treat in the low 70's.
+Bacteria thrive in the 80s and 90s, so it's best to treat in the low 70s.
 At this temperature, they won't eat much, so feed very lightly.
-In fact, if you suspect an internal bacterial problem, food is not going to help.
-Unless it's an antibiotic fish food, the fish are better off not eating.
+If you suspect an internal bacterial problem, food is not going to help.
+Unless it's antibiotic fish food, the fish are better off not eating.
 If fish do not respond to the antibiotic within 4 days, discontinue it and try another.
 If they respond, do not stop treatment.
 The full course must be given or they will be re-infected and become worse than before.
 Be aware - many manufacturers recommend a dose that is inadequate for a cure and many also have "cut" formulas that have a bulk inert ingredient added, which further dilutes the effectiveness of the medication.
 Pay attention to the purity of the medication.

 Expired medications: Most medications will retain over 90% of their effectiveness well past their expiration date.
 The dates mandated by the government are more than just a little conservative.
 There are a couple, like Trichlorfon (dylox) and Oxytetracycline Hydrochloride that can become toxic when they get too old, but even they are probably good for well over a year past the expiration date.
 Keep them cool and dry for maximum shelf life and effectiveness.
 Do not freeze.